Trump claims grounds for "termination" of U.S. Constitution

 The latest firestorm comes as the Republican Party continues dealing with the fallout from a recent dinner that Trump hosted with white nationalist Nick Fuentes and Ye, the rapper formerly known as Kanye West, who has made a litany of antisemitic comments.

-That dinner, and Trump's post about the constitution on social media, have left his party grappling with how to handle his attempted political comeback.
-And it all comes as Trump faces multiple federal and state investigations, and as the House's January 6th committee prepares to issue a sweeping report that will shine a light on the former president's conduct during the attack on the capitol.
+That dinner, and Trump's post about the Constitution on social media, have left his party grappling with how to handle his attempted political comeback.
+And it all comes as Trump faces multiple federal and state investigations, and as the House's Jan.
+6 committee prepares to issue a sweeping report that will shine a light on the former president's conduct during the attack on the capitol.

 Rep. Jamie Raskin, a Maryland Democrat and one of the leading members of that committee, told CBS News on Sunday that the report could form the basis of a prosecution of Trump, "a guy who would not take no for an answer from the American people and set about to overthrow an election."